Kaushal09-12/Kaushal09-12/README.md

 ## 🚀 About Me

-- 🎓 I'm currently [your role, e.g., "a final year Computer Science student"]
+- 🎓 I'm currently [your role, e.g., "a final year Electronics and Telecommunication student"]
 - 🌱 I'm learning **[technologies you're learning]**
 - 💬 Ask me about **[your areas of expertise]**
 - 💡 I love exploring **new technologies** and applying them in my projects